Introduction

 (default: “ranger” for all variables)

-Specifies the machine learning method used for imputation of each variable.
+Specifies the method used for imputation of each variable.
+If method is not provided, vimpute() uses "ranger" for all variables.
 In this example, different imputation methods are specified for each variable.
 The NonD variable uses a robust method, Dream and Span are using ranger, Sleep uses xgboost, Gest uses a regularized method and class uses a robust method.

 • lmrob for numeric variables: Implements MM-estimation for resistance to outliers